PRO Co-op AgronomyQuestions? Contact:

-Both plants are equipped to impregnate Agrotain Advanced (to protect against nitrogen volatility) and ProCote Zinc onto your granular blend without over-application that can result in plugged equipment.
+All three plants are equipped to impregnate Agrotain Advanced (to protect against nitrogen volatility) and ProCote Zinc onto your granular blend without over-application that can result in plugged equipment.

 Liquid fertilizer (UAN 28% and more) is stored at our Richland location.
 In-field delivery of both liquid and dry fertilizer is accomplished with our well-maintained fleet of trucks and trailers, as well as local team members who are committed to keeping you rolling.

 There are certain insect, disease and weed control issues that can only be dealt with using targeted crop protection products.
-At PRO Co-op, we carry labels from all of the major manufacturers, including Syngenta, Corteva and Bayer.
+At PRO Co-op, we carry labels from all of the major manufacturers, including Syngenta, Corteva, and Bayer.

 Our team of professional agronomists know which chemistries are most effective against each type of weed and pest.
 They also stay in touch with agronomists throughout our area and into southern Canada to find out what is working best in the field in real time.
 If you can combine a fertilizer and a herbicide or pest control application, we’ll tell you and save you an extra trip across your fields.

-Our goal is always to do right by our customers, and to help you be as profitable on every acre as you possibly can.
+Our goal is always to do right by our customers and to help you be as profitable on every acre as you possibly can.

 Click below to see some brands we believe will be important in your fall spray program.